druceC/Software_Engineering_Project/README.md

 # Software_Engineering_Project
 This is a group project for NYUAD Software_Engineering Course<br>
-(Junwoo Lee, Andy Ye, Yumi Omori, and Andreana Druce Chua)
+By: Andy Ye, Junwoo Lee, Yumi Omori, and Andreana Druce Chua

 # Introduction